hecko-yes/hecko.my.to/fursonae/index.md

 **[gallery!](fox/)**

-my main character, scruffy pure-white snoutless fox (tail size undefined) originally with [ralsei](https://deltarune.fandom.com/wiki/Ralsei)'s clothing and [sans](https://undertale.fandom.com/wiki/Sans)'s glowing blue eye but nowadays not really in some iterations he can "clone" himself (have multiple bodies) and/or turn into a four-legged fox
+my old main character, a scruffy pure-white snoutless fox (tail size undefined) originally with [ralsei](https://deltarune.fandom.com/wiki/Ralsei)'s clothing and [sans](https://undertale.fandom.com/wiki/Sans)'s glowing blue eye but nowadays not really in some iterations he can "clone" himself (have multiple bodies) and/or turn into a four-legged fox